 Therefore, it is a question of reconsidering them and of subjecting them to the free examination of all participants coming from different areas of the world, different cultures and different disciplines, in order to support the production of alternative and creative legal solutions which can renew internationalists' imagination and the contemporary legal view.
 This considering, senior members of the international team are mobilized for this research program and are also invited to discuss their research with their PhD and Master students.
 In addition to annual conferences and workshops attached to the topics of the program, spring and summer seminars for PhD students will be organized to this en, at Paris 1 University.

-The project includes four principal research axes:
+The project includes seven principal research axes:

 (in partnership with the UMR de droit comparé of Paris 1 University and Professor Hélène RUIZ FABRI)